In a radical alteration of one of the bedrock processes of human resources, performance management is becoming more continuous.

 The year-end review is not going away, but performance management is changing from an annual manager-driven process to one that is continuous, developmental and open.

-Check out how this new kind of employee performance review software works in the infographic below and our essential guide on how to make the shift to continuous performance management.
+Check out how this new kind of employee performance review software works in the infographic above and our essential guide on how to make the shift to continuous performance management.